 It is management's responsibility to manage risk and bring to the Board's attention risks that are material to Olaplex.
 The Board has oversight responsibility for the systems established to report, monitor and mitigate the most significant risks applicable to Olaplex.
 The Board believes that evaluating the executive team's management of the various risks confronting Olaplex is one of its most important areas of oversight.
 In accordance with this responsibility, the Board administers its risk oversight role directly and through its committee structure and the committees' regular reports to the Board at Board meetings.
 The Board reviews key objectives and strategic business plans, oversees the Company's risk management and mitigation activities, and oversees and monitors the administration of the policies and procedures to safeguard the integrity of the Company's business operations and financial reporting and to promote compliance with applicable laws and regulations.
-The Audit Committee is responsible for assisting the Board in its oversight of the Company's policies, procedures and practices with respect to risk management and mitigation, including the Company's financial risks and risks related to information security, cybersecurity and data protection.
-In addition, the Audit Committee oversees financial and accounting matters, including financial reporting, disclosure, internal controls over financial reporting, ethics and compliance programs, and legal and regulatory compliance.
+The Audit Committee is responsible for assisting the Board in its oversight of the Company's policies, procedures and practices with respect to risk management and mitigation, including the Company's financial risks and risks related to information security, cybersecurity, and data privacy and protection.
+The Audit Committee has delegated oversight of risks related to information security, cybersecurity, and other members of the Company's IT department to discuss the Company's cybersecurity profile and related risks, as well as to discuss updates on relevant developments in the cybersecurity threat environment.
+The Information Security Subcommittee reports to the Audit Committee following each subcommittee meeting.
+In addition, the Audit

+Committee oversees financial and accounting matters, including financial reporting, disclosure, internal controls over financial reporting, ethics and compliance programs, and legal and regulatory compliance.
 The Compensation Committee oversees and assesses the adequacy of, and any risk inherent in, the Company's compensation policies and practices and benefits, as well as reviews and administers compensation programs, plans and arrangements.